gdorfsmanhopkins/NonabelianSet/readme.md

 Here's a brief description of the code.

-I think S3 and S4 are what's currently on my website, but I think newCase is the most up to date.  restructuring is a work in progress that I thought might be useful because I think it was kinda dumb the way I made it, but it might be more work than it's worth to rebuild.
-I'll briefly describe the convoluted structure of the whole thing, although most the function names are self-explanatory maybe?
-There's also varying degrees of commenting
+Right now Sn, SnWrZ2, and SnxSm are what are running on my website.
+Sn0 is also on my website, and is a work in progress with adjustable rules and settings (in particular coloring the cards in order to preserve order).

 index.html: sets up the website and calls the scripts